-Prior to its amendment by the Tax Cuts and Jobs Act of 2017 ("TCJA"), Section 162(m) of the U.S. Internal Revenue Code ("Section 162(m)") prohibited the Company from taking a tax deduction for compensation paid in excess of \$1,000,000 to a named executive officer (other than the principal financial officer), except in the case of compensation that was considered under the regulations to qualify as "performance-based compensation" or was exempt under transition period rules applicable to new public-reporting companies.
-Since its initial public offering in 2012, as well as in 2017, the first year in which the Company was no longer covered by the newly public company transition-period exemption, the Compensation Committee has awarded certain cash and equity based incentive compensation awards that it had intended to be exempt from the Section 162(m) deduction limitations, either in reliance on the transition rules for newly public companies, the "performance-based compensation" exception and/or the regulations generally regarding the group of executives covered by the Section 162(m) limitations.
+Prior to its amendment by the Tax Cuts and Jobs Act of 2017 ("TCJA"), Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended ("Section 162(m)"), prohibited the Company from taking a tax deduction for compensation paid in excess of \$1,000,000 to a named executive officer (other than the principal financial officer), except in the case of compensation that was considered under the regulations to qualify as "performance-based compensation" or was exempt under transition period rules applicable to new public-reporting companies.
+Since its initial public offering in 2012, as well as in 2017, the first year in which the Company was no longer covered by the newly public company transition-period exemption, the Compensation Committee has awarded certain cash and equity based incentive compensation awards that it had intended to be exempt from the Section 162(m) deduction limitations, either in reliance on the transition rules for newly public covered by the Section 162(m) limitations.
 With the amendment to Section 162(m) under the TCJA, beginning in 2018, except for certain grandfathered arrangements in place prior to November 2, 2017 under the amendment's transition rules, Section 162(m) no longer includes an exception to the deduction limitations for "performance-based compensation" and expands the group of executive officers covered by the limitation.
-To date, there is limited guidance on the application of the grandfathering rules and there are certain unresolved questions regarding the rules' implementation, but the initial guidance indicates that those elements of the cash and equity-based incentive compensation granted to our executive officers prior to November 2, 2017 that were intended to be exempt from the Section 162(m) deduction should, pending any further guidance, continue to be treated as exempt from the limitations under the transition rules.
+Based on the proposed regulations published on December 20, 2019, we believe that those elements of the cash and equity-based incentive compensation granted to our executive officers prior to November 2, 2017 that were intended to be exempt from the Section 162(m) deduction is expands the group of executive officers covered by the limitation.
+Based on the proposed regulations published on December 20, 2019, we believe that those elements of the cash and equity-based incentive compensation granted to our executive officers prior to November 2, 2017 that were intended to be exempt from the Section 162(m) deduction should, pending any further guidance, conti